DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 In her work, Hodson also explores the idea of videoblogging as a new platform for expression and free speech, a medium in which videobloggers express themselves – ‘I am so excited about videoblogging.
-Because I can say whatever I want and the FCC can’t do BLEEP’.
+Because I can say whatever I want and the FCC can’t do [BLEEP]’.
 This freedom of expression, both artistic and political, was very important to her;
 ‘it’s like complete freedom, I post whatever I feel like.
 It’s like an open diary to the world.’
 At the time, Hodson was working in television,